 Is it possible to travel without leaving your home?
-With a little creativity and imagination, yes it is!
+With a little creativity, yes it is!
 While there is no substitute for the real thing, there are still ways to experience the world without actually going anywhere.
-Travel may be limited and the next trip may feel like an age away, but there’s nothing to stop you dreaming and planning for the future.
-Welcome to the world of armchair travel.
+Being confined during lockdowns really helped us to use our imaginations to bring the wider world into our homes while dreaming and planning for the future.
+Welcome to the world of armchair travel!
 In this guide, we explore the many ways you can bring the whole wide world into the place you live.

 This site contains links to some products and services we love, which we may make commission from at no extra cost to you.

 The term ‘armchair travel’ has been around for a while, but its focus used to be on sensory travel experiences for elderly and physically incapacitated people.
 But in the post-pandemic world, the term has gained a far broader meaning.

 With people travelling less for a variety of reasons – restrictions, climate change and financial challenges to name a few – many are seeking ways to have worldly experiences through other means.